In Time

 And lead me in the everlasting way. (verses 23, 24 NASB)

-After I asked to be shown any place where a lie had taken residence in my heart I saw an area of my life in which I felt like I was still a failure, even after years of effort to measure up.
-For the next few days, I was sucked into a vortex of shame and anger.
+After I asked to be shown any place where a lie had taken residence in my heart, I saw an area of my life in which I felt like I was still a failure, even after years of effort to measure up.
+For the next few days, I felt sucked into a familiar vortex of shame and anger.
 (But God!
 It’s not fair!!
 I have tried so hard!)
 I wanted to hide.
-I realized later, that in his kindness God was not showing me the hurtful way at the root of so much frustration; he was showing me the shame that kept me bound to the lie that I expected him to reject me like so many others have.
+I realized later, that in his kindness God was not just showing me some hurtful way at the root of so much frustration; this time he was showing me the shame that kept me bound to the lie that I expected him to reject me like so many others have.

 He hasn’t rejected me.
 Instead, in his kindness, he is showing me a little more of who he is, and a little more of how he sees me.
 Shame is what he intends to remove by his grace.
+He is not ashamed to be seen with me.
 He says I am a person he enjoys walking with.
 He continues to lead in the everlasting way.

 *via Graham Cooke.